Theatre / Swan Lake

 - In yet another, the Prince's declaration that he wishes to marry Odile constitutes a betrayal that condemns Odette to remain a swan forever.
 Odette is called away into swan form, and Siegfried is left alone in grief as the curtain falls.

 - One has a Hope Spot.
-Odette forgives Siegfried for his betrayal and the promise of reconciliation shines momentarily...before Rothbart summons forth a violent storm.
-Rothbart and Siegfried struggle.
+Odette forgives Siegfried for his betrayal and the promise of reconciliation shines momentarily... before Rothbart summons forth a violent storm, causing the lake to overflow and drown Siegfried.
 When the storm subsides, Odette is left alone to mourn the dead Siegfried.

 - Another is a straight up The Bad Guy Wins.
 Rothbart fights with Siegfried, who is overcome and dies, leaving Rothbart to take Odette triumphantly up to the heavens.

-- Still another has the Prince drag Rothbart into the lake, and both drown.
-Odette is left as a swan.
+- Still another has the Prince drag Rothbart into the lake, where both drown.
+Odette is left as a swan, cursed and widowed forever.

-- No Celebrities Were Harmed: Prince Siegfried is said to be based on King Ludwig II, the nineteenth century Bavarian monarch often referred to as "the Swan King."
+- No Celebrities Were Harmed: Prince Siegfried is said to be based on King Ludwig II of Bavaria, the nineteenth century Bavarian monarch often referred to as "the Swan King."

 - Redemption Equals Death: In some productions, Siegfried dies with Odette to atone for his betrayal.

-- The Vamp: Odile, though some versions make her more sympathetic and thus a Broken Bird Femme Fatale instead.
+- The Vamp: Odile, though some versions make her more sympathetic and thus she becomes a mix of Broken Bird and Femme Fatale instead.